OnTrack: Rolling stock

+Closure

+The rolling stock has been scrapped or sold to other companies.
+Most stations are sitting abandoned.
+Many people agree that the only reason that OnTrack was not profitable was due to lack of service hours during rush hour, as well as there being no physical connection between the William J. Walsh Transportation Center and the rest of the line.

+Although a connection was planned and was under construction, plans halted soon after construction began, as Conrail claimed that the construction to the bridge was weakening their bridge next to it.
+The metal to build the bridge was scrapped and sold in 2013, long after the rail lines' demise.

 Future

 Local authorities have discussed the possibility of renewed OnTrack service, perhaps as a light rail system.
 Eric Ennis, an economic development specialist for the city of Syracuse, has cited new development in the University Hill neighborhood, a residential boom in downtown, and the expansion of Destiny USA as potential sources of increased ridership.
 New stations in the low-income neighborhoods the line passes through would increase mobility for carless residents.
 The Syracuse Regional Airport Authority, which operates Syracuse Hancock International Airport, has also considered the potential benefits of restarting OnTrack service with an extension to the airport.

+In June of 2023, the tax break for NYSW ended.
+Onondaga County sent NYSW a bill of $290,000.
+There is a pending legal battle about the assessment of the property.